Studentidrettsforbundet/studentidrett-frontend/src/store/readme.md

 ## Description:

 store.ts is the file that creates the redux store, as well as the combined reducer.
-All reducers needs to be added to the combined reducer
+All reducers needs to be added to the combined reducer, and to the combinedState

 This folder contains a folder for each page of our application that needs redux.
 The folders contains reducers, actions, action crators, types, interfaces, etc. related to pages.